k2view-academy/K2View-Academy/articles/18_cdc_and_search/02_cdc_messages.md

-# CDC Messages
+# (Change Data Capture) CDC Messages

-Fabric has a full CDC (Change Data Capture) solution to notify external systems on data changes, published through Kafka topic.
-Fabric CDC solution has a built-in integration with Elasticsearch to enable a cross-instance search.
+Fabric’s CDC solution notifies external systems about data changes published via Kafka, and since it has built-in integration with Elasticsearch, also provides cross-instance Search capabilities.

 Fabric Studio enables a definition of selected LU tables and columns whose update must publish a CDC message.